markcmurphy/devdocs-portal/Price_Lists.md

 Price List Assignments can be created to assign Price Lists to a specific Channel.
 Price lists assigned to a channel apply to all shoppers on that channel, unless there is a more specific assignment.

 ### Usage Notes
+* The association of a Price List to a Customer Group can be done either via the Control Panel or using the [Customer Groups API](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api).
-Price Lists cannot be assigned to a customer group that has custom group discounts -- the customer group discounts must be deleted first.
+* Price Lists cannot be assigned to a customer group that has custom group discounts -- the customer group discounts must be deleted first.

 ### Order of Operations